 The Sustainability Council envisions the University of Louisville as a living laboratory of sustainability.
 This means that faculty and students from all disciplines have the opportunity to study the environmental, social and economic challenges to sustainability that exist right here on campus and in our community...and to research solutions that make sense here.
 For an overview of who is involved in our sustainability research efforts, explore the UofL Sustainability Research Inventory 2012-2015.

 UofL Sustainability Scholars Roundtable

 All UofL faculty, staff, and graduate students engaged in research related to sustainability are encouraged to join us for an on-going series of Sustainability Scholars Roundtables.
 More info and profiles of UofL Sustainability Scholars here.
 We gather several times a year to share research interests, goals, and projects; hear from external renowned scholars; have roundtable discussions about sustainability research; and discuss specific sustainability topics of common interest.
-In 2013 our focus is on "resilience" -- what is it? how do we understand, measure, analyze, and consider it? how is it similar to or different from sustainability? how can concepts of resilience aid sustainability? etc. Other topics will be developed for the future.
+Our focus at the start has been on "resilience" -- what is it? how do we understand, measure, analyze, and consider it? how is it similar to or different from sustainability? how can concepts of resilience aid sustainability? etc. Other topics will be developed for the future.